solidoss/solidframe/tutorials/mpipc_request/README.md

 ## Overview

-In this tutorial you will learn how to use solid_frame_ipc library for a simple client-server application pair.
+In this tutorial you will learn how to use solid_frame_mpipc library for a simple client-server application pair.
-While in previous ipc tutorial the client and server exchanged a single message for the current tutorial we'll have two, slightly more complex messages to exchage:
+While in previous mpipc tutorial the client and server exchanged a single message for the current tutorial we'll have two, slightly more complex messages to exchage:
  * a request from the client side
  * and a response from the server side